Nung Rawang: History and Origins

-According to cultural research and their own oral traditions, the Nung-Rawang most likely migrated from Mongolia southward to China's Three Parallel Rivers region.
-During the second millennium, the Nung-Rawang migrated southwest into northern Burma, seeking fertile farmland and settling in some of the country's most remote valleys.
-They are related to the Derung people who live across the border in China.
+According to cultural research and oral traditions, the Rawang ancestors (historically known as the "Khu-Nung" or "Nung") migrated from the Tibetan Plateau and northwestern China southward into the Three Parallel Rivers region of Yunnan.
+During the second millennium, they moved southwest into northern Burma, settling in the remote valleys of the May Hka and Mali Hka rivers.
+They are closely related to the Nu people and Derung people who live across the border in China.